- College of Arts & Sciences

 STEP 3: Documentation

 Students must provide documentation of the disability, such as a report from a physician or psychologist.
 Details of documentation requirements are available from the AES.

 Please Note: Students should keep the original or a copy of all submitted documentation for their own records.

 STEP 4: Evaluation, Recommendation and Plan.

 The staff of the University Health Center form a Multi-Disciplinary Team (MDT), which reviews the documentation.
 The MDT includes members of the UHC staff who work with an inter-disciplinary focus to evaluate documentation of disabilities and to suggest appropriate accommodations.
-The MDT is comprised of the UHC Director, the Coordinator of AES, a psychologist, and a nurse practitioner.
+The MDT is comprised of the UHC Director, the Program Manager of AES, a psychologist, and a nurse practitioner.
 The team verifies the disability and makes recommendations regarding accommodations.

-Based on the recommendations from the MDT, the Coordinator will create an accommodation plan, which includes reasonable accommodations, to be reviewed and signed by the student.
+Based on the recommendations from the MDT, the Program Manager will create an accommodation plan, which includes reasonable accommodations, to be reviewed and signed by the student.
 The plan must be approved by the Dean or the Dean’s designee.

 STEP 5: Implement Accommodations